-A 2:1 honours degree or equivalent.
-We would normally expect a degree that is relevant to the MA course, e.g. a degree in linguistics, languages, English, education, psychology, sociology, or speech therapy.
+A bachelor degree with a 2:1 (Hons).
+We would normally expect you to have a degree in a relevant subject such as languages, English, education, psychology, sociology, speech therapy or others.

 Months of entry